 - A copy of a 2-3 page research proposal describing in English the topic/area you wish to pursue.
 This statement will have outlined what topic you would like to research and why, how you propose to do this, and what you have read in this area already.
 This topic may be changed later during the PhD programme but we are interested in how you can conceptualise and structure your research interest.

 - Optional: letter(s) of recommendation from outstanding scholars in the field.
 If tutors of the two departments providing the Programme (ELTE SEAS – DEAL and DELP) are to be asked as referees, it is enough to include their email address – with their permission! – in the applicant’s CV.

-The entrance exam normally takes place in the second half of May or in early June.
+The entrance exam normally takes place in late May or in early June.
 It consists of three parts:

 (a) a discussion about the submitted thesis/essay and research proposal,